kdillmcfarland/micro_ecol/README.md

 Functions to run pairwise PERMANOVAs with multiple comparison (fdr) correction across all levels variables of interest across beta-diversity measures.
 Adapted from Pedro Martinez Arbizu (https://www.researchgate.net/post/How_can_I_do_PerMANOVA_pairwise_contrasts_in_R).

-* pairwise_adonis - Multiple variables of interest allowed.
-Bray-Curtis, Jaccard, or UniFrac allowed.
-Stratification of model allowed with strata option.
-Output saved to object in R environment.
+* Multiple variables of interest allowed.
-* 1 - One variable of interest.
-Bray-Curtis or Jaccard only.
-Output to console.
+* Bray-Curtis, Jaccard, or UniFrac allowed.
-* 2 - Multiple variables of interest allowed.
-Bray-Curtis or Jaccard only.
-Output saved to table.
+* Stratification of model allowed with strata option.
-* All - One variable of interest.
-Bray-Curtis, Jaccard, or UniFrac allowed.
-Stratification of model allowed with strata option.
-Output to console.
+* Output saved to object in R environment.

 ## pairwise_permdisp.R